apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
   src(string) | *Required* <br/>  Where the file or directory is located in the plugin package, relative to the `plugin.xml` document.
-If a file does not exist at the specified src location, CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code. target(string) | *Required* <br/> Where the file or directory should be located in the Cordova app, relative to the `www` directory.
-If a file already exists at the target location, CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code.
+If a file does not exist at the specified src location, the CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code. target(string) | *Required* <br/> Where the file or directory should be located in the Cordova app, relative to the `www` directory.
+If a file already exists at the target location, the CLI stops and reverses the installation process, issues a notification about the conflict, and exits with a non-zero code.

   Examples:
   ```